 426 mg. of potassium, 12 percent of the DV; and 60 mg. of calcium, 6 percent of the DV.

 Celery seeds, which are found in the spice section of supermarkets, provide a nutritional bonus.

-One tablespoon of seeds, which can be added to soups, stews, or casseroles, contains 3 milligrams of iron, 17 percent of the DV.
+Contains 3 milligrams of iron, 17 percent of the DV.

 Here's a great recipe for you to try.